ScottClaessens/phyloParrot/README.md

 ## Run full analysis pipeline

 The full analysis pipeline can be viewed using `targets::tar_visnetwork()`.
-Running this pipeline will reproduce all figures, tables, and quantitative results from the manuscript.
+Running this pipeline will reproduce all figures, tables, and quantitative results from the manuscript, as well as a PDF of the manuscript itself.

 To run the full analysis pipeline: